 • Create login information.
 If the growth savings account is set up through an online bank, it will be necessary to create login information such as a username and password for the online account.
 Be sure to create a complex password with at least one capital letter, numbers, and symbols.

 While there may be another step or two in some situations, that’s how to open a bank account.

 Everyone wants to earn more interest on their savings account.
 Growth savings accounts can do just that vs traditional savings accounts since they tend to have higher interest rates.
 These accounts can be a good way to increase the funds in your savings faster.
 They are not, however, for everyone nor for all situations.
 In some cases, investing can help earn more money on savings and help you achieve long-term financial goals.

 If you are looking for a new growth savings account, see what SoFi offers.
 We’re dedicated to helping you bank smarter.
-Here’s a great example: When you open a new bank account online with direct deposit, you’ll earn a super competitive 1.50% APY and pay zero account fees.
+Here’s a great example: When you open a new bank account online with direct deposit, you’ll earn a super competitive up to 3.25% APY and pay zero account fees.
 That means your money grows faster and won’t be eroded by miscellaneous charges.
 You’ll also get access to your paycheck two full days early.

 How do growth savings accounts work?